War of the Fifth Coalition: The war at sea

-Since the Napoleonic Wars started, British fleets launched numerous attacks on French fleets, ports, or colonies and British and French navies continued their fighting in 1809.
-Britain overwhelmed France in the Atlantic after the French defeat at Trafalgar Campaign and Atlantic campaign of 1806, and remnants of French fleet was stationed at bases in Bay of Biscay.
-French colonies on the Caribbean and the Atlantic provided shelters and could be major threats to the British fleet.
-The French Atlantic Fleet was blockaded in Brest by a British force under James Gambier but the French were keen to intervene in the Caribbean following the British invasion of Martinique in January 1809.
-A storm in February scattered Gambier's fleet and allowed the French, under Jean-Baptiste Philibert Willaumez, to put to sea and move to anchor in the Basque Roads.
-On 23 February three French frigates attempting to join the main fleet were damaged in the Battle of Les Sables-d'Olonne.
-A stalemate ensued with the French anchored under the guns of coastal batteries but blockaded by the British.
-Willaumez was replaced by Zacharie Allemand on 16 March, who consolidated the anchorage defences.
-The British Admiralty sent Captain Lord Cochrane to lead an attack on the French.
-Cochrane's 11 April assault with fireships caused panic in the French fleet and many vessels ran aground.
-Gambier failed to capitalise on the situation by sending in the main British fleet, though Cochrane's smaller force destroyed a number of vessels over the following days.
-The action confined the French fleet to its anchorage and allowed the British and Spanish to displace the French from Haiti that year and an invasion of Guadeloupe in early 1810.
+Since Britain became involved in French Revolutionary and Napoleonic Wars in 1793, the Royal Navy had launched numerous attacks on French warships, merchantmen, ports and colonies.
+By 1809, the British navy had established command of the sea after defeating the French in the Trafalgar campaign and Atlantic campaign of 1806, blockading remaining French warships in fortified ports across France.
+France's colonies in the West Indies and Indian Ocean served as a source of refuge and resupply for French warships and privateers, making them a major threat to British commercial interests.

+Blockaded in Brest by a British fleet under Vice-admiral James Gambier, the French Atlantic Squadron was keen to slip away to the West Indies following the British invasion of Martinique in January 1809.
+A storm in February scattered Gambier's fleet and allowed the Atlantic Squadron, under Counter-Admiral Jean-Baptiste Philibert Willaumez, to put to sea and anchor in the Basque Roads.
+On 23 February, three French frigates attempting to join the main fleet were damaged beyond repair by a British squadron.
+As Willaumez's ships had anchored near coastal batteries, a stalemate ensued.

+Willaumez was replaced by Vice-admiral Zacharie Allemand on 16 March, who consolidated the anchorage defences.
+The British Admiralty sent Captain Thomas Cochrane to lead an attack on Allemand's fleet.
+Cochrane's assault on 11 April with fire ships spread havoc among the French, with many of their vessels running aground.
+Gambier failed to capitalise on the situation by sending in his main fleet, though Cochrane's smaller force destroyed three French ships of the line and a frigate; a fourth ship of the line was scuttled.
+The battle confined most of the French navy to its anchorages and enabled the Spanish reconquest of Santo Domingo in mid-1809 and British invasion of Guadeloupe in early 1810.

 Rebellions against French rule

 Italian rebellions

 Archduke John issued proclamations in April 1809 calling on the population of Veneto to rise up against the French for the sake of Italian nationalism.
 A portion of the population of Venice, including many criminals, rose up and took over public buildings, destroying taxation and conscription records.
 The revolt continued after the withdrawal of Austrian forces in May, spreading to the rest of Veneto.
 The rebels were inspired by the Tyrolean Rebellion.
-The French garrison and militia were unable to contain the rebels and they were unplacated by the abolition of French taxes on flour, meat and wine.
-Many towns in Veneto came under rebel control and rebels entered Emilia-Romagna where Bologna was threatened and Ferrara was sieged for ten days.
+The French garrison and militia were unable to contain the rebels, who were unplacated by the abolition of French taxes on flour, meat and wine.
+Many towns in Veneto came under rebel control and rebels entered Emilia-Romagna where Bologna was threatened and Ferrara was besieged for ten days.
 The rebellion ended in November 1809 and Napoleon reacted strongly: 4,000 troops were sent to Bologna from Naples and 675 citizens arrested, of whom 150 were killed.
 In the mountains and marshes of the region, some rebels remained and acted as brigands until the end of French occupation.